marytet/DataAnalystPortfolio/README.md

 # Data Analyst Portfolio

 Hi everyone!
+Nice to meet you here :)

 My name is Maryna, and here is my repository that I have created to share my skills in Data Analysis field.
+My portfolio in the updating process, I am adding and improving my oldest projects and working on my latest ones.

+If you have any questions, you can cantact me via [LinkedIn](www.linkedin.com/in/marina-tetelbaum-pekh) and I will answer each of them.

+Enjoy!

 ## Project 1.
 Customer Churn Prediction and Retention Strategy